Kludex/monorepo/docs/blog/posts/client-disconnected.md

 Is the logic above 100% correct?
 When I was writing this article, I actually thought it was, but then I remembered that I forgot a small detail...
 What if the client doesn't disconnect?

 Well...
 Then the task runs forever.
-So yeah, we need to actually need to either stop the `TaskClient` when:
+So yeah, we need to actually stop the `TaskClient` when either:
 1. the client disconnects or...
 2. the endpoint finishes to process its logic, and is ready to send the response.